Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>This plugin requires the following line in you ~/.tmux.conf (or that you've
+<p>This plugin requires the following line in your ~/.tmux.conf (or that you've
 installed the <a
 href="https://github.com/tmux-plugins/tmux-sensible">tmux-sensible</a>
 plugin):</p>